richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ```
 #row-two-column-two-through-four {
     background-color: hsl(200, 50%, 70%);
     grid-row: 2;
     grid-column: 2 / span 3;
 }
 ```

+This div corresponds with the light-blue rectangle that we see in our browser.

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: